samuraiseoul/kimchiChingu/_book/hangeul/write.md

 ---
 order: 2
-title:  "Hangeul, how to write"
+title:  "How to read and write"
 categories: Hangeul Alphabet
 prevLink: 'book/hangeul/alphabet/'
 description: >